State Aid for Library Construction Webcast Series

 The State Library does a thorough review and approval of the submitted applications and sends them on to the Dormitory Authority of the State of New York (DASNY), where applications proceed through a second review and approval process.
 After DASNY gives its approval, the State Education Department approves the award list and local legislators are notified of their local awards prior to the awards being publicly posted.
 Other agencies such as the State Historic Preservation Office and the State Education Department’s Office of Facilities Planning are also involved in reviewing and approving certain projects.

-If a Public Library is interested in applying for a construction grant the first step is to contact the Library’s System, the earlier the better.
+If a Public Library is interested in applying for State Aid for Library Construction the first step is to contact the Library’s System, the earlier the better.
 It is always a good idea to speak with a system contact to: talk about the project, and ask preliminary questions.

-Finally, libraries interested in applying for a grant need to Register for an online account and get a user name and pass word to gain access to the online application.
+Finally, libraries interested in applying State Aid for Library Construction need to Register for an online account and get a user name and pass word to gain access to the online application.

 This is the online form available for registering for an online account.
-(This link is also available on the Public Library Construction Library Development webpage) Fill in the required information and submit.
+This form can be accessed from the link listed here: https://eservices.nysed.gov/ldgrants/ldgext/diRegistration.do (This link is also available on the Public Library Construction Library Development webpage) Fill in the required information and submit.
 A username and password will be sent via email.

 If an applicant forgets a password, click the link ‘I forgot my password’ and answer the security questions in order to reset the password.
 If the answers to the security questions have been forgotten, please contact LibDevGrants@nysed.gov to reset the password.